wr0ng/borderlands-tools/README.md

 After you've finished playing, you'll switch back to Audacity and export or save as necessary.
 Then you can switch windows to the borderlands-tools terminal and press any key to quit all programs.

+[launcher]: icons/BorderlandsLauncherScreenshot.png
+[audacity]: ConfiguringAudacityHelp.png

 #### Less-effects mode

 By right clicking the BorderlandsLauncher icon you also get an option to launch the setup without Rakarrack.

 ## II.
 Managing loops

-The second utility is called BorderlandsLoopManager.
+The second utility is called **BorderlandsLoopManager**.

+![BorderlandsLauncher][loop]

 It has two functions:

 * You can drag `.wav` and `.aiff` files onto it, and they will be made available to Borderlands.
 (Symbolic links to the files will be made in Borderlands's `loops` folder.)
 * There is a button in the right-click menu to clear the Borderlands `loops` folder.
 This only destroys links, and affects none of your audio files.

+[loop]: icons/BorderlandsLoopManagerScreenshot.png

 # How to set up borderlands-tools